Walter Burley Griffin: Later career

 The Griffins' office in Chicago closed in 1917; however, they had successful practices in Melbourne and Sydney, which were a strong motivation for their continuing to live in Australia.
 The Griffins had received commissions for work outside Canberra since Walter first arrived in the country in 1913, designing town plans, subdivisions, and one of his highly regarded buildings, Newman College, the Catholic residential college of the University of Melbourne while employed in Canberra.
-While supervising activities in Canberra, Griffin spent much time in Melbourne and, in 1918, became a founder, with Royden Powell, of the Henry George Club, an organisation devoted to providing a home for the Single Tax movement.
+While supervising activities in Canberra, Griffin spent much time in Melbourne and, in 1918, became a founder, with Royden Powell, of the Henry George Club, an organization devoted to providing a home for the Single Tax movement.
 The Griffins' first major commission after leaving Canberra was the Capitol Theatre in Melbourne; it opened on November 7, 1924.
 In 1964 architectural writer Robin Boyd described the Capitol as "the best cinema that was ever built or is ever likely to be built".

 In 1916 and 1917, Griffin developed a patented modular concrete construction system known as "Knitlock" for use in the construction of Canberra.
 No Knitlock buildings were ever built in Canberra, although several were built in Australia.
 The first were built on Griffin's property in Frankston in 1922, where he constructed two holiday houses called "Gumnuts".
 The best examples of Knitlock include the S.R.
 Salter House in Toorak and the Paling House.
 Frank Lloyd Wright designed a similar system and used Griffin's design to support the arguments for his design.

 In 1919, the Griffins founded the Greater Sydney Development Association (GSDA), and in 1921 purchased 259 ha of land in North Sydney.
 The GSDA's goal was the development of an idyllic community with a consistent architectural feel and bushland setting.
 Walter Burley Griffin as managing director of the GSDA designed all the buildings built in the area until 1935.
 Castlecrag was the first suburb to be developed by the GSDA.
 The Redding House and several others in Castelcrag were also built in Knitlock.
 Almost all the houses Griffin designed in Castlecrag were small and had flat roofs, and he included an internal courtyard in many of them.
 Griffin used what was at that time the novel concept of including native bushland in these designs.
 He came to be referred to as "The Wizard of Castlecrag".